tgg/connect-or-cut/README.md

     blocked, then shell snippets to set the chosen configuration are displayed.

     OPTIONS:
      -d, --allow-dns                   	Allow connections to DNS nameservers.
-     -a, --allow=ADDRESS[:PORT]	Allow connections to ADDRESS[:PORT].
+     -a, --allow=ADDRESS[/BITS][:PORT] 	Allow connections to ADDRESS[/BITS][:PORT].
-     -b, --block=ADDRESS[:PORT]	Prevent connections to ADDRESS[:PORT].
+     -b, --block=ADDRESS[/BITS][:PORT] 	Prevent connections to ADDRESS[/BITS][:PORT].
+                                       	BITS is the number of bits in CIDR notation prefix.
+When BITS is specified, the rule matches the IP range.
      -h, --help                        	Print this help message.
      -t, --log-target=LOG              	Where to log.
 LOG is a comma-separated list that can contain the following values:
                                        	  - stderr      This is the default
                                        	  - syslog      Write to syslog
                                        	  - file        Write to COMMAND.coc file
      -p, --log-path=PATH               	Path for file log.
      -l, --log-level=LEVEL             	What to log.
 LEVEL can contain one of the following values:
                                        	  - silent      Do not log anything
                                        	  - error       Log errors
                                        	  - block       Log errors and blocked connections
                                        	  - allow       Log errors, blocked and allowed connections
                                        	  - debug       Log everything -v, --version                     	Print connect-or-cut version.

 ## Use cases